 - For breathing in only.

-- Rinse out mouth after each use.
-Do not swallow the rinse water.
-Spit it out.
+- Have your child rinse out the mouth after each use.
+Do not let your child swallow the rinse water.
+Have your child spit it out.

 - Shake well before use.

 - Prime before first use by shaking well for 5 seconds and then spraying into the air.
 Do this again 3 more times.
-If the puffer (inhaler) has not been used for more than 7 days or is dropped, shake well for 5 seconds and then spray into the air 1 time.
+If the inhaler has not been used for more than 7 days or is dropped, shake well for 5 seconds and then spray into the air 1 time.

-- A spacer may be used with the puffer (inhaler) for easy use.
+- A spacer may be used with the inhaler for easy use.

 - Do not use near an open flame or while smoking.
 It may burst.